-KALYDECO® (ivacaftor) is a prescription medicine for the treatment of cystic fibrosis in patients ages six and older who have the specific G551D, G178R, S549N, S549R, G551S, G1244E, S1251N, S1255P, G1349D or G970R mutation in the Cystic Fibrosis Transmembrane Regulator (CFTR) gene.
-In Canada, the number of patients with these mutations is about 130.
+KALYDECO® (ivacaftor) is a prescription medicine for the treatment of cystic fibrosis in patients ages six and older who have the specific G551D, G178R, S549N, S549R, G551S, G1244E, S1251N, S1255P, G1349D or G970R mutation, or ages 18 and older who have the R117H mutation in the Cystic Fibrosis Transmembrane Regulator (CFTR) gene.
+In Canada, the number of patients with these mutations is about 180.
 Kalydeco, a pill taken twice a day with fat-containing food, helps the protein made by the CFTR gene function better and, as a result, improves lung function and other aspects of cystic fibrosis such as increasing weight.

-Following the CDR recommendation for G551D, Kalydeco was subject to the Pan-Canadian Pricing Alliance (PCPA), where negotiations with Vertex were led by Alberta on behalf of the provinces (with the exception of Quebec).
+Following the CDR recommendation for G551D, Kalydeco was subject to the Pan-Canadian Pharmaceutical Alliance (PCPA), where negotiations with Vertex were led by Alberta on behalf of the provinces (with the exception of Quebec).
 A letter of intent was entered into between the participating PCPA jurisdictions (Quebec excluded) on a pricing agreement for Kalydeco on June 16, 2014.
 A letter of intent typically sets out the standard terms for health ministries and Vertex when considering provincial coverage for Kalydeco.
+The additional 9 gating mutation indications are currently going through the PCPA process with Alberta again leading negotiations.

 Quebec has its own drug review process through the Institut national d’excellence en santé et en services sociaux (INESSS).
 We recommend that patients in Quebec speak to their CF clinics regarding access through the Patient D’Exception program.